 They are very friendly and accommodating in the Portside Motel.
 Located on a quieter road but not too far from the town centre.
 Rooms are spacious and well equipped.
 Each room has a small area to sit outside.

 - Port Campbell Hostel

-For those travelling on a budget, this is the right choice.
-Super friendly staff here.
+For those travelling on a budget, this is the right choice with super friendly staff.
 There is a brewery with pizza in the hostel.
-The kitchen is well equipped and everything is very clean.
+The kitchen is well equipped, and everything is very clean.

 Best Months to Visit

 The Twelve Apostles are limestone rock stacks by the Great Ocean Road and belong to the "12 Apostles Marine National Park" and "The Port Campbell National Park".
 Although called the 12 Apostles are currently 8 rocks left.
 These rocks are constantly changing by the untamed ocean and by weathering.
 It is just a question of time before the next collapse.